shardus/website-docs.shardus.com/pages/docs/api/interface/getLatestCycles.md

 # getLatestCycles

 `getLatestCycles` is a function that returns an array of cycles in the cycle chain history starting from the current cycle.
-It takes in a single parameter: `amount` which is a `number` representing the number of cycles you wish to return.
+It takes in a single parameter:

+- `amount` is a `number` representing the number of cycles you wish to return.

-The cycle objects returned by `getLatestCycles` resemble something like this:
+The cycle objects returned by `getLatestCycles` resemble this:

 ```json
 {